cljs/api/doc/cljs.core/aclone.md

-## Name
+---
-cljs.core/aclone
+name: cljs.core/aclone
+related:
+  - cljs.core/array
+  - cljs.core/make-array
+---

 ## Signature
 [arr]

 ## Description

 Creates a clone of the given JavaScript array `arr`.
 The result is a new JavaScript array, which is a shallow copy, not a deep copy.

-## Related
-cljs.core/array
-cljs.core/make-array

 ## Examples